 The trivets came out of a Thanksgiving dinner at my mother-in-law's.
 I had just learned how to use the lasers and was hoping to cut out my corset bodies with the laser as they consist of 4 layers of duck canvas and are rough on my hands.
 I kept catching the fabric on fire!
 So I had this cool new skill and nothing to do with it.
 Until that Thanksgiving.
 Mary whipped out 12 trivets to serve that night and it came to me like a lightening strike!
 I would use my paper snowflake patterns I love to cut out and translate them into files to cut out of wood to make trivets!
 I'd have gifts for Mary forever now!
 I was so clever.
 From there, it lead to cutting boards, keychains, coasters and then...

 Looking back, It really probably started with Spirograph.
 I was obsessed as a kid.
-Maybe that's where my love of symmetry came from.
+Maybe that's where my love of radial symmetry came from.
 Each of my designs is rooted in sacred geometry, architecture, nature, and a little imagination.
-Each design is created on Corel Draw, where I can experiment with color by filling in each layer with a representation of the color I want to use until I'm satisfied with it.
+Each design is created on Corel Draw, where I can experiment with color by filling in each layer with a representation of the dye or paint I want to use until I'm satisfied with it.

 The most amazing thing about the lasers is that the possibilities are pretty much endless.
 Want a custom etching of your long gone dog on an ornament?
 You got it.
 A map of Middle Earth on a cutting board?
 I can do that.
 Just ask!
 I can probably handle it.